AdRoll/hologram/README.md

     }
 ```

+### Serverless

+The hologram agent supports being run without a server, based on long-lived user credentials.
+To use, instead of defining host in the config.json file, define "accessKey" and "secretKey."

+The user must have permission to iam:GetUser on itself(resource "arn:aws:iam::ACCOUNT-ID-WITHOUT-HYPHENS:user/${aws:username}").  `hologram me` uses getsessiontoken from sts, which has some [limitations](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_control-access_getsessiontoken.html).
+With assume role permissions, `hologram use <role>` will assume into any role bypassing those restrictions.

 ### LDAP Based Roles

 Hologram supports assigning roles based on a user's LDAP group.
 Roles can be turned on by setting the `enableLDAPRoles` key to `true` in `config/server.json`.